mr-pipeline/PHP/README.md

 # PHP

-Set Apache Handler to run .php files just with lowercase extension!
+Set Apache Handler (in Server) to run .php files just with lowercase extension!